-- ♦ Improve the quality of SLCN specific teaching within the T&L programme such that all teaching is consistently high quality or better. - Develop the roles and responsibilities of middle leaders to improve delegation and create a structure which supports the strategic development of the school. - ♦ Develop and consistently demonstrate excellence in leadership, modelling high professional and pedagogical standards that impact positively on staff and pupils.
+- Further develop the roles and responsibilities of middle leaders to improve delegation and create a structure which supports the strategic development of the school through recognised and accredited courses. - ♦ Develop and consistently demonstrate excellence in leadership, modelling high professional and pedagogical standards that impact positively on staff and pupils.